Local SEO for Small Business: Attract More Clients

 You also need to know how to protect your business and personal assets from a lawsuit.

-If you’re a local restaurant owner who spent countless hours perfecting your local SEO strategy.
+If you’re a local restaurant owner who has spent countless hours perfecting your local SEO strategy.
 Therby attracting a steady stream of patrons, you’d like to keep your online presence thriving.

 Responding to positive reviews with gratitude and personalized messages fosters goodwill and encourages others to leave their feedback.